tmolteno/TART/software/containers/calibration_server/README.md

     sh build.sh

-To execute the container type (where <passwd> is the password to your telescope web api server:
+To execute the container type (where "passwd" is the password to your telescope web api server):

-    sh run.sh <passwd>
+    sh run.sh passwd

 ### Stoping or Killing the instance